 takes the value

-be used in the same DEFINE statement that contains the SYSTEM
+sent.
+The output file is specified in the same DEFINE statement as that of the SYSTEM

 takes the value <"component

 of the system to be studied prior to the search of one or more

 databases.
 Components may be elements, compounds or charged species.

 For COPLOT a charged species must appear other than last in the list if